ericwq/gskills/docs/load.md

 ```
 ### service config and dnsResovler

-Let's briefly introduct how dns resolver use service cofig:
+Let's briefly introduct how dns resolver use service config:
 - `dnsBuilder.Build()` starts a new goroutine `d.watcher()`, which actually starts `dnsResolver.watcher()`.
 - upon receive a signal sent by `dnsResolver.ResolveNow()`, `dnsResolver.watcher()` calls `d.lookup()`, which actually calls `dnsResolver.lookup()`
 - `dnsResolver.lookup()` calls `d.lookupSRV()`, `d.lookupHost()` to resolve the address and SRV record.